grpc/grpc.io/content/en/docs/guides/performance.md

     and/or resource consumption are not concerns, use the Sync API as it is the simplest to implement for low-QPS services.

-*   **Favor callback API over other APIs for all RPCs**, given that the application can avoid all blocking operations or blocking operations can be moved to a separate thread.
+*   **Favor callback API over other APIs for most RPCs**, given that the application can avoid all blocking operations or blocking operations can be moved to a separate thread.
+The callback API is easier to use than the completion-queue async API but is currently slower for truly high-QPS workloads.

 *   If having to use the async completion-queue API, the **best scalability trade-off is having numcpu’s threads and one completion queue per thread**.